Actuarial-Control-Cycle-T1-2026/group-page-showcase-valcs-consulting/README.md

 Benefit structure: Galaxy General will pay for the cost to restore the machine to its original condition prior to breakdown, including the costs of dismantling, freight, replacement parts and re-installation.
 If the cost of repair exceeds the actual cash value of the equipment at the time of breakdown, Galaxy General will pay the actual cash value of the equipment.

 Exclusions: Galaxy General will not cover any events outside the defined benefit structure, namely any equipment breakdowns resulting from causes that are not sudden and unforeseen.

+**Cargo Loss**
+While Cargo Loss represents a significant operational risk for Cosmic Quarry Mining Corporation, our analysis indicates that offering cargo loss insurance is not currently commercially viable for Galaxy General.
+The transport of extremely high-value metals such as gold and platinum creates severe loss potential, requiring substantial capital and resulting in premiums that would likely be unsustainable for the client.
+Reducing premiums to make coverage affordable is not viable as this would expose the Galaxy General to losses that are not adequately compensated by premium.

+Accordingly, we do not recommend introducing a cargo loss product.
+However, if the value concentration of transported metals decrease in the future, or if market conditions allow risks to become more diversifiable and predictable, Galaxy General may reconsider offering cargo loss coverage.

 ___

 ### Congrats on completing the [2026 SOA Research Challenge](https://www.soa.org/research/opportunities/2026-student-research-case-study-challenge/)!